IN CINEMAS NOW

 Outside of the horror, the overall approach is light, something that should be immediately apparent by the way the Universal logo stops and restarts several times, but this is generally pulled off quite well even though my personal tastes would have perhaps preferred a darker, crueller, more morbid take on the idea, and I certainly wished that they’d used the downbeat ending that they originally shot rather than the one they have.
 But if you’re like me then you may find it quite refreshing that the heroine really is a bit of a b****.
-She’s dismissive and condescending to everyone from her fellow classmates to a former fling, ignores her father when he rings, and even chucks away a birthday cupcake given to her by her roommate Lori right infront of her.
+She’s dismissive and condescending to everyone from her fellow classmates to a former fling, ignores her father when he rings, and even chucks away a birthday cupcake given to her by her roommate Lori right in front of her.
 She’s also having an affair with her professor Gregory Butler.
 I’ll say right here that Jessica Rothe, who I only knew previously from her small role in La-La Land, is very good in the role of Tree and navigates the character’s changes very well even when the screenplay doesn’t always do so.
-She suggests a considerable undercurrent of sadness and insecurity even when she’s being the cow you love to hate, and towards the end turns into a fine woman in peril even when some of these scenes don’t quite have the edge that they should.
+She suggests a considerable undercurrent of sadness and insecurity even when she’s being the cow you love to hate, and towards the end turns into a fine woman in peril despite some of these scenes not quite having the edge that they should.

 As Tree walks about, she encounters a bunch of things like a sprinkler going off and someone wanting a signature on a petition that the filmmakers can easily repeat in their riff on the classic Bill Murray movie.
 They also obviously but quite neatly introduce their suspects on Bree’s first day.
 The snarky rival sorority girl.
 The studious roommate.
 The patient sister.
 The teacher Bree is sleeping with.
 His wife.
 For goodness sake I even suspected the young Asian girl on headphones who hangs around outside the house Bree shares with some others.
 Bree keeps on being murdered even if she tries to avoid it, so sets out to find the killer who seems to be someone who knows her birthday.
 There’s a great montage scene, despite the god-awful pop song being played over it, showing Bree doing some investigation including staking out a house with combat gear and surveillance equipment, as well as beginning to enjoy herself, even doing her familiar daily walk naked as some kind of empowerment.
 And possibly – just possibly – Bree might become a better person.
 Not all of this aspect is pulled off that well, but I can’t not like a film whose simple unashamed message is just “be nice”.
 And the romantic side of things, Israel Broussard being instantly likeable as Carter, progresses quite smoothly though it’s impossible to tell what he sees in Tree at times!

-Things do go downhill a bit in the third act though I think you’d have to be a pretty adept mystery solver to guess the killer.
-Unfortunatey, the film wastes far too much time on a blatantly obvious red herring and the reasoning behind the killer’s hatred for the heroine is just pathetic – unless this was intended to be funny too and screenwriter Scott Lobdell was sending things up, which is possible.
+Things do go downhill a bit in the third act though I think you’d have to be a pretty adept mystery solver to guess the killer which seemed well disguised to me.
+Unfortunately, the film wastes far too much time on a blatantly obvious red herring and the reasoning behind the killer’s hatred for the heroine is just pathetic – unless this was intended to be funny too and screenwriter Scott Lobdell was sending things up, which is possible.
 It’s hard to tell at times.
 There can’t help but be a few occasions where the film appears to have been made for idiots, like the editing in of a flashback to the death of a character despite the fact that this person died around a minute previously, and the way the interesting idea of Tree retaining the injuries she suffered during every murder totally disappears around half way through.
 Like many films of this nature, one gets the impression that the script or the actual movie have been drastically edited down to create a speedily paced as experience as possible but losing some sense in the process.